 Discrimination based on lawful source of income is the illegal practice by landlords, owners, and real estate brokers of refusing to rent to current or prospective tenants seeking to pay for housing with housing assistance vouchers, subsidies, or other forms of public assistance.
 It is unlawful for landlords and brokers to publish any advertisements, including online or print, that indicate a refusal to accept these programs, or express a preference for non-voucher holders.

 The Commission has created a new mechanism to respond more quickly to urgent source of income discrimination cases.
-Where someone has faced a discriminatory eviction or denial of housing by a landlord or broker because they use housing assistance vouchers or subsidy, the Commission’s Source of Income Unit contacts the landlord or broker to educate them about source of income discrimination.
+Where someone has faced a denial of housing by a landlord or broker because they use housing assistance vouchers or subsidy, the Commission's Source of Income Unit contacts the landlord or broker to educate them about source of income discrimination.
 These contacts and interactions can result in that person securing or maintaining housing.

 The Commission continues its robust public outreach efforts to inform New Yorkers about their housing rights under the NYC Human Rights Law and prevent future acts of discrimination by training landlords and brokers about their obligations.